Baseball Positions by Number

 Position Rotation at the Youth Level

 Most youth baseball organizations recommend rotating players through multiple positions during the season.
 A kid who only plays right field never develops the footwork for shortstop or the receiving skills for catcher.
 Rotation builds a more complete athlete and keeps players engaged.
+A structured athlete development plan helps coaches track which positions each player has tried and where they are improving.
 Many rec leagues require that every player plays at least two different positions per game, and some mandate that no player sits the bench for more than one consecutive inning.

 Are There 10 Positions in Baseball?